romanmikh/42_fractal/README.md

 ## Fractol 🌌

-**Fractol** is a fractal explorer built with precision and a love for mathematical beauty.
+**Fractol** is a fractal explorer built with precision and a love for mathematical beauty deleoped entirely in C.

 <p align="center">
   <table>